 Usually, a manager will fill out the requisition, get it approved by HR or upper management, then hand it off to a recruiter to find a candidate that meets their needs.
 Part of the purpose of a requisition is to act as a guide for the recruiter to be sure they get the right person for the job.

-The job description is an accurate description of the role, responsibilities and necessary qualifications of a job.
+The job description is an accurate description of the role, responsibilities, and necessary qualifications of a job.
 It is usually a dry piece of technical copy, meant for internal use to pass along information about job requirements and to give expectations to a new hire.

-A job posting is meant to work like an advertisement.
+A job posting is meant to work as an advertisement.
 It treats potential recruits like great customers, gets them excited about the possibility of working for your company, and helps you quickly fill a job vacancy.

 A job requisition is a preliminary step to making a posting but often comes after the description has been created.

 What is an open requisition?